Panthers are 4-0 all-time against Loyola (Md.)

-Lindsay Richards begins her first season on the Pitt staff and her fourth in the city of Pittsburgh.
-Richards joined new Panthers head coach Suzie McConnell-Serio in making the cross-town move to Pitt from Duquesne.
+Lindsay Richards begins her fourth season on the Pitt staff and her seventh in the city of Pittsburgh.
+Richards joined Panthers' head coach Suzie McConnell-Serio in making the cross-town move to Pitt from Duquesne.

 She arrived at Duquesne and McConnell-Serio's staff in 2010.
-Prior to working in collegiate athletics, Richards worked for three years for Weber Shandwick as a senior account executive in its Chicago-based office.
+Prior to working in collegiate athletics, Richards worked for Weber Shandwick as a senior account executive in its Chicago-based office for three years.

 Coming out of Barrington (Ill.)
 High School, Richards was a two-time Nike All-American (2000, 2001), a Third-Team Parade All-American (2001), was a Street & Smith Pre-Season All-American Honorable Mention on two occasions (2000, 2001) and was a 2002 McDonald's All-American.

 Her father Tom and mother Mary Beth both played basketball at the University of Pittsburgh.
 Tom is ranked 11th all-time in scoring in Pitt men's basketball history and in 2007 was given the Pitt Varsity Letter Club Award of Distinction.
 In 1991, the couple founded the Little Panthers in Upper St. Clair, Pa., to teach young boys and girls how to play basketball.

 Tom, who is a current member of the University of Pittsburgh Board of Trustees - was a teammate of Kirk Bruce, whose daughter Carmen is also on the Pitt staff.
 Richards' brother, Jason, is a member of the Pitt men's basketball staff.
 He was four-year letter winner at Davidson College and was a member of the 2008 team that advanced to the NCAA Elite Eight.

 Pitt to Host Wisconsin in Big Ten/ACC Challenge